When your child’s asthma medicines are working well you can expect to notice your child:

 - has a lower than usual peak flow score or their score is up and down.

-The GP may need to increase their medicines again to stop their airways being so sensitive and inflamed and causing symptoms.
+Your GP may need to increase your child’s medicines again to stop their airways being so sensitive and inflamed and causing asthma symptoms.